pRoy24/Foldspace/README.md

 | `POST /payments/verify/onchain` | Performs local on-chain verification. |
 | `POST /payments/settle/onchain` | Performs local on-chain settlement using the configured signer. |
 | `POST /agentverse/register` | Registers an agent with Agentverse using the configured API credentials. |

+The Agentverse-hosted UX follows this sequence:
+1. The user enters a prompt and model selection in the Agentverse UI.
+The agent calls `POST /request_pricing`, which returns a 402 containing the quote, payment requirement, and `sessionId`.
+2. The UI surfaces the quote plus destination wallet from the response while the session is recorded in Agentverse chat metadata with status `payment_pending`.
+3. Once the user pays, the agent passes the facilitator payload to `POST /sessions/:sessionId/payment`.
+The service verifies the payment, hits the SamsarOne API, and switches the session to `creation_pending`.
+4. `SessionService` polls SamsarOne for status transitions, posting each update (including completion URL) back into Agentverse so the UI can render live progress and final results.

 ---